 Motor vehicle collisions are almost always preventable because they typically occur as the result of at least one party’s recklessness or negligence.
 Under tort law, accident victims who can prove liability have the right to recover compensation for the damages they have incurred.
 Depending on the circumstances of the collision, the injured party or his or her family may file a personal injury claim or a wrongful death claim.

-If you were hurt or lost a loved one in a preventable crash with a drunk, distracted, or negligent driver, contact Laborde Earles Law Firm.
+If you were hurt or lost a loved one in a preventable crash with a drunk, distracted, or negligent driver, contact Laborde Earles Injury Lawyers.
 A compassionate Lafayette injury attorney on our team will assess the circumstances of the incident and help you determine the most strategic way to proceed.
 Call 800-522-6733 to schedule a free consultation.